111: Moon Zero Two

 See above note on Armor All.

-This is like The Benny Hill Show.
+This looks like The Benny Hill Show.

 The Benny Hill Show was a British sketch comedy series that ran in various forms between 1969 and 1991 in more than 140 countries.
 The series was characterized by risqué humor of the burlesque-show variety, high-speed chases set to bouncy music (most famously “Yakety Sax” by Boots Randolph), and lots of curvaceous women in skimpy bikinis.